wp-plugins/burnzone-commenting/readme.txt

 5. Single question screen.
 Every question can be answered and every answer can be commented.

 == Changelog ==

+= 0.3.2 =
+* Corrected a link to our site
+* Minor changes to description texts

 = 0.3.1 =
 * Improved the settings page user experience